DIY Shea Butter Lip Balm (great for cold sores)

 Also, learn more here on the blog: Are Lip Balms Safe?

 When retail brands fail me, I usually start experimenting with DIY recipes to solve the problem myself.
-After using some amazing ingredients straight from our very own Pronounce Skincare, I created a moisturizing lip balm from shea butter, coconut oil, beeswax, raw honey, and lemon balm. ...and it has been perfect for me and my family!
+I ended up creating a moisturizing lip balm from shea butter, coconut oil, beeswax, raw honey, and lemon balm. ...and it has been perfect for me and my family!

 You can use any of your favorite essential oils (perhaps a blend) in this recipe, but the following essential oils have been shown to be helpful for lips: